Health Sciences Nursing Programs

 Dress Standard - Clinical Experiences

-The Shasta College Nursing student uniform will be worn to all off campus clinical assignments unless other wise directed by the course faculty (Student Dress Code Standards).
+The Shasta College Nursing student uniform will be worn to all off campus clinical assignments unless other wise directed by the course faculty (Student Dress Code Standard).

 Students must have on file a note from their physician stating that they are physically able to participate fully without restrictions or limitations in the clinical area following an illness, injury, surgical procedure or during pregnancy and the post-partum period.
 Full participation is necessary to meet the objectives of the program and to allow adequate evaluation of the student’s achievement of the objectives, therefore, limited assignments are not provided.
 It may be necessary for a student to withdraw from the program and return (space available) when the physical restrictions or limitations are lifted.